Central Dauphin High School: History

 The school, built in 1955, replaced the former Lower Paxton High School.
 The school was named Central Dauphin High School, for the school district.
 Central Dauphin School District was created in 1957, and this merger of several school districts was completed by the opening of Central Dauphin High School.

 Between 1955 and 1972, renovations and additions were added to the school, including the science wing, a planetarium, and a new cafeteria.
 In 2003, the planetarium was named for the school's highly inspirational and influential teacher Dennis Phillippy, however was demolished in 2007.

 In the late 1990s, overcrowding in the Central Dauphin School District resulted in a proposal to merge Central Dauphin High School with nearby rival Central Dauphin East High School.
 The proposal was opposed by Central Dauphin High School and was later voted down by the school board (after its removal in the election the week before).
 In 2000, the school board voted to build a third high school, but in a sudden turnaround by the school board, it was decided that the district would have only two high schools.
 A new facility was to be built, and it would be named Central Dauphin High School.

 In the 2004–05 school year, the high school moved from its Locust Lane, Lower Paxton Township location to its current Piketown Road, West Hanover Township location.
 The old building was renovated, and it is now being used as Central Dauphin Middle School.
 In 2004, former President George W. Bush visited the school, making a speech in the auditorium.
 Since 1955, the yearbook has been called the Centralian.
 The school newspaper is called the Rampage.

-Central Dauphin High School is one of the largest public high schools in south-central Pennsylvania and holds graduation ceremonies at the Giant Center in Hershey, Pennsylvania.
+Central Dauphin High School is one of the largest public high schools in south-central Pennsylvania and holds graduation ceremonies at Landis Field located on Locust Lane at the former Central Dauphin High School and current Central Dauphin Middle School in Harrisburg Pennsylvania.